cibere/flogin/docs/quickstart.rst

 A Minimal Plugin
 ~~~~~~~~~~~~~~~~

 Let's make a plugin which compares how similar the user's query is with the word ``Flow``.
-Since this is the file that we call :func:`Plugin.run` in, this is the file that we should put as the ``ExecuteFileName`` key in our :ref:`plugin.json file <pluginjson>`.
+Since this is the file that we call :func:`flogin.plugin.Plugin.run` in, this is the file that we should put as the ``ExecuteFileName`` key in our :ref:`plugin.json file <pluginjson>`.

 .. code-block:: python3
     :linenos: